Table of Contents_

-When not in use, the electric scooter motor is always on idle mode until you are ready to move forward.
+When not in use, the electric scooter motor is always in idle mode until you are ready to move forward.
 The most significant benefit to this is it helps conserve battery power for when it’s needed.

 Perhaps the best benefit scooter riders get from an electric scooter throttle is the ability to get a power boost without using any effort from a pedal.

 An electric scooter throttle also gives the rider the ability to pick the kind of power they need for any situation.
-Due to this, the e-scooter motor won’t run on full power the entire time a rider is using it.
+Due to this, the e-scooter motor won’t run at full power the entire time a rider is using it.
 This goes a long way in saving the range, and battery power, while at the same time protecting the safety of the rider from situations where full power is not required.

 E-scooter throttles can make riding on a hilly or elevated road feel like riding on a flat surface.
 However, such scenarios will need twice the power boost.
 This can take up a significant battery charge, but it’s worth it when you get to the top.
-Of course, it is also important to have the right type of scooter tires for such a terrain.
+Of course, it is also important to have the right type of scooter tires for such terrain.

 The e-scooter throttle is quite different from the PAS (Pedal Assist System) in eBikes.

 On the other hand, an electric scooter throttle is popular on e-scooters and functions much like it does on a motorcycle.
-The electric throttle controls are usually in the handlebar and can either be twisted or pressed depending on the model.
+The electric throttle controls are usually in the handlebar and can either be twisted or pressed, depending on the model.
 To engage, the rider only needs to twist the throttle to propel forward and release to stop.